M I N U T E S

 The meeting adjourned at 7:10 p.m.

-Commissioners should review chapter 4 of the Comprehensive Plan in preparation for discussion during
+Commissioners should review chapter 4 of the Comprehensive Plan in preparation for discussion during an upcoming meeting.

 Helen R. Adams, Recording Secretary